Spring brings visions of sunny days, flowers and men’s volleyball championships.

 Overall record: 26-5

 The Cougars had to take the long road to the NCAA final as the No. 3 seed.
 BYU won the MPSF regular season but lost to Hawaii in the MPSF Tournament semifinals.

 A sweep of Barton preceded a stunning sweep of No. 2 Long Beach State to reach the championship for the second straight season against No. 1 Ohio State.
 The Buckeyes — playing at home in Columbus — dominated for a sweep and won their second straight NCAA title.

 Jake Langlois (3.69 kills per set) and Brenden Sander (2.95 kps) led the BYU offense, which was directed by setter Leo Durkin (10.38 assists per set).
 An injury to Ben Patch (4.27 kps in just 52 sets) likely threw the Cougars’ groove off just enough and they never really got it back.
 But Patch and Langlois went on to play plenty for the Team USA program and Durkin would play professional volleyball after his graduation.

 Langlois was a first team All-American and Durkin, Sander and middle blocker Price Jarman all earned honorable mention status.

 Be sure to get your vote logged on Twitter or at CougarBlue.com!

-Check back Thursday for the No. 3/No. 6 seed matchups in The Greatest BYU Men’s Volleyball Team of All Time Bracket.
+Check back Monday for the first semifinal in The Greatest BYU Men’s Volleyball Team of All Time Bracket.